Last updated: 24 November 2020 at 11.05am

 The WA Government announced on 10 July 2020, that anyone arriving into WA and directed to enter a State Quarantine Facility (hotel quarantine) on or after the 17 July 2020, would be required to pay for their quarantine period.

 This is consistent with agreement at National Cabinet to move to a user pays model and endorsed at State Disaster Council.
-Legislation will soon be introduced into State Parliament to enable this to occur.
-Queensland and the Northern Territory have already implemented charging and NSW is in the process of implementation.
+Legislation is in effect to enable this to occur.

 Who needs to pay?

 Those entering a State Quarantine Facility (hotel quarantine) include:

 - international arrivals

 - interstate arrivals who don’t have an appropriate place to self-quarantine

 - anybody considered a high risk and must complete hotel quarantine – as determined by WA Police

 How much will it cost for the full 14 days?

 The WA Government has worked with the hotel industry to ensure a range of suitable accommodation is available in the Perth metropolitan area for quarantine purposes.
 The WA Government will continue to fund the costs of security for hotels, transport and logistics, and these have not been included in the calculation of costs payable by individuals, couples or families.

 The fee will contribute towards the cost of the room, meals and cleaning.